-- E-mail systems - All student use of the Internet is to be conducted under faculty supervision. - The sole purpose of Internet access is to support education and research by providing students and teachers with unique resources and an opportunity for collaborative work. - All students who use Tewksbury's Internet system are expected to read the School Committee's guidelines and adhere to the School Committee's policy regarding Internet access. - The Acceptable Use Policy will be provided to students by faculty, librarian, or administrator.
-It will also be available at the TMHS Main Office and the school district website. - The Tewksbury Public Schools disclaim all liability for the content of material that a student may access on the Internet, for any damage suffered in the course of or as a result of the student's Internet use, and for any other consequences of a student's Internet use. - Inappropriate Internet use may result in disciplinary action.
+- Please see the full policy here: E Technology Acceptable Use Procedures - E-mail systems - All student use of the Internet is to be conducted under faculty supervision. - The sole purpose of Internet access is to support education and research by providing students and teachers with unique resources and an opportunity for collaborative work. - All students who use Tewksbury's Internet system are expected to read the School Committee's guidelines and adhere to the School Committee's policy regarding Internet access. - The Acceptable Use Policy will be provided to students by faculty, librarian, or administrator.
+It will also be available at the TMHS Main Office and the school district website.

+- The Tewksbury Public Schools disclaim all liability for the content of material that a student may access on the Internet, for any damage suffered in the course of or as a result of the student's Internet use, and for any other consequences of a student's Internet use. - Inappropriate Internet use may result in disciplinary action.